-According to Yemen, fishing accounts for a modest (1 percent) share of GDP, but the Food and Agriculture Organization of the United Nations (FAO) estimates 15 percent, probably because it includes locally-sold production.
+According to Yemen, fishing accounts for a modest (1 percent) share of GDP.
+Still, the Food and Agriculture Organization of the United Nations (FAO) estimates 15 percent, probably because it includes locally-sold production.

-In 2005, tourist arrivals topped 300,000 – up from 100,000 in the previous decades – half of which are from Arab countries.
-In that year tourist expenditures amounted to 2.4 percent of GDP, or 33 percent of total export value, and provided jobs to some 34,000 people.
+In 2005, tourist arrivals topped 300,000 – up from 100,000 in the previous decades – half of those from Arab countries.
+That year, tourist expenditures amounted to 2.4 percent of GDP, or 33 percent of total export value, and provided jobs to some 34,000 people.

 Yemen’s image in the international media, too, discourages tourism.
-The kidnappings of the 1990s did not materially affect the number of tourists coming to Yemen, but the tourist killings, presumably by al-Qaeda affiliates, in 1998 and again in 2007 and 2008, did far more harm.
+The kidnappings of the 1990s did not materially affect the number of tourists coming to Yemen.
+Still, the tourist killings, presumably by al-Qaeda affiliates, did far more harm in 1998 and again in 2007 and 2008.

 A significant part of Yemen – the warring north and the tribal east – has been unsafe and off-limits for tourists since 2004.
 Foreign governments frequently issue travel warnings to potential visitors.

 The economic potential of tourism, however, is enormous.
-The unrivalled architecture of Yemen, together with well restored ancient cities, could make Yemen a prime tourist destination.
-There is a wealth of archaeological monuments, and much remains to be discovered or restored.
+Together with well-restored ancient cities, the unrivaled architecture of Yemen could make Yemen a prime tourist destination.
+There is a wealth of archaeological monuments and many remains to be discovered or restored.

 The scenic mountains offer ample year-round opportunities for active tourists, as do the long (albeit very humid) coastline and small islands.